dini3/Home-Server/README.md

 # Home-Server Setup Guide

-This guide provides instructions and scripts for setting up a comprehensive home server environment using Docker and Docker Compose quickly.
+This short guide provides instructions and scripts for setting up a home server environment using Docker and Docker Compose quickly.

 ## Table of Contents
 1. [Installation](#installation)